2 explosions rock Quiapo: 2 dead, 6 injured

 In an interview with the ABC-CBN News Channel (ANC), Albayalde said that two police officers from the Explosives and Ordnance Division and Scene of the Crime Operatives, were injured in the second blast.

-The police officials added that they had ordered a lockdown on Norzagaray and Elizondo Streets while a bomb-inspecting robot wss sweeping the area to ensure that a third blast would not occur.
+The police officials added that they had ordered a lockdown on Norzagaray and Elizondo Streets while a bomb-inspecting robot was sweeping the area to ensure that a third blast would not occur.

 After the media briefing the two police officials were quickly escorted out of the area.